 - Perceptual determinants of muscular force production

-Eastough & Edwards (2006).
-Movement kinematics in prehension are affected by grasping objects of different weight, Journal of Sport & Exercise Psychology, 28: S59-S60.
+Eastough and Edwards (2006).
+Movement kinematics in prehension are affected by grasping objects of different weight, Journal of Sport and Exercise Psychology, 28: S59-S60.

-Eastough, Hardwick & Edwards, (2006).
+Eastough, Hardwick and Edwards, (2006).
 Extrinsic and intrinsic feature labelling have surprising effects on movement kinematics in prehension.
-Journal of Sport & Exercise Psychology, 28: S60-S60.
+Journal of Sport and Exercise Psychology, 28: S60-S60.